miketout/VerusServicesSetup/README.md

 komodo-cli -ac_name=VRSC getinfo
 ```

 When it has synced up to height, the `blocks` and `longestchain` values will be at par.
+Additionally, you should verify against [the explorer](https://explorer.veruscoin.io) that you are in fact not on a fork.
 While we wait for this to happen, lets continue.

 ## Redis

-Switch back to the `root` account.
+Switch back to the `root` account by typing `exit` or hitting `CTRL-D`.
 Install Redis using `apt -y install redis-server`.
 In your `/etc/redis/redis.conf` file, make sure it contains this (and none of it is commented out):

 ```
 bind 127.0.0.1